Apple App Store is apparently still littered with malicious apps

 One of the most prevalent suspects is an app called KeyWatch, which Eleftheriou says is a blatant copy of his own FlickType Apple Watch keyboard typing tool.
 He noted that KeyWatch initially launched as a shell app, with no actual functionality, but once his own service began growing in popularity, the scammers advertised their own service using video of his original app masquerading as their work.

-However when downloading the fake app, users were confronted with a blank interface except for an "Unlock now" button, which when clicked directed to an Apple purchase page, where users were told they could download the full service for $8 a week.
-This app was boosted with fake app ratings and reviews, which can be bought from fellow criminals in bulk and used to promote KeyWatch, which according to Eleftheriou was making around $2 million a year.
+However, when downloading the fake app, users were confronted with a blank interface except for an "Unlock now" button, which when clicked directed to an Apple purchase page where users were told they could download the full service for $8 a week.
+This app was boosted with fake app ratings and reviews, purchased from fellow criminals in bulk, and according to Eleftheriou was making around $2 million a year.

 “It’s surprising more people don’t know about this.
 The extent to which this has been going on and is currently going on is absolutely mind-blowing,” Eleftheriou told The Verge.
 “In particular now with the App Store, which is my main concern, the problem has grown to such an extent that having the rating and review system is making it worse.
 It gives consumers a false sense of security and a false idea that the app is great as you’re entering it through a glowing App Store page with raving reviews.”